Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 2. Click the [APPLY CHANGES] button.
   The trigger has been deleted.

+  > [Info] If you click the [CANCEL] button without applying the changes, the changes will be rejected.

-[comment]: <> (Kein Pop-up-Fenster/Bestätigung angezeigt.
+[comment]: <> (Kein Pop-up-Fenster/Keine Bestätigung angezeigt.
 Trigger kann man nicht löschen.
 Stand 20.09.22)